ics-software-engineering/meteor-application-template/README.md

    seeds/
 ```

-## Packages
+### Preinstalled packages

 This application requires a number of additional packages useful for development.
-Here is the output of `meteor list`, with the built-in Meteor packages removed and some comments elided.
+Here is a recent output of `meteor list`, with the built-in Meteor packages removed and some comments elided.

 ```
 aldeed:autoform              5.5.1  Create forms with automatic insert and update